OKX Friends Issue 02 | Conversation with Independent Researcher Chen Jian: Experience Sharing and Industry Insights from a Cross-Industry Tech Expert

 Collection

-Given its rich experience and the diversity of the player community it represents, OKX specially invites it to be a guest speaker in the "Friends of OKX" series, hoping that its transformation journey and understanding of the current state of the industry will be helpful to Web2 tech talents who are observing Web3.
+Given its rich experience and the broad representation of the player community, OKX specially invites it to be a guest speaker in the "Friends of OKX" series, hoping that its transformation journey and understanding of the current state of the industry will help Web2 tech talents who are observing Web3.

-Guest Message: As a practitioner, I am definitely optimistic about Web3 in the long term, and there are indeed very few industries like Web3 that have such benefits and a low entry barrier for ordinary people.
+Guest Message: As a practitioner, I am definitely optimistic about the long-term prospects of Web3.
+There are indeed very few industries like Web3 that have such benefits and a low entry barrier for ordinary people.
 OKX's investment and leading position in Web3 wallets allow us to see the responsibilities and vision that a leading exchange in the industry should undertake.
-I truly find Web3 wallets very user-friendly and smooth; I have almost stopped using various other swaps.
+I truly find Web3 wallets very user-friendly and smooth; I have almost stopped using other various swaps.

 Chen Jian, an independent researcher, spends a considerable amount of time sharing thoughts and research on the industry and projects on Twitter.
 In addition, he also personally participates in supporting some early-stage projects as a consultant and investor.
 He was introduced to blockchain technology during his graduate studies in 2017.
 After graduation, he joined Alibaba and re-entered the blockchain technology field due to a collaboration opportunity with Ant Chain.
-He later joined Sequoia Capital's Sequoia Scholars program and, having found limited development opportunities in the internet and traditional finance sectors, ultimately decided to fully commit to the Crypto industry.
+He later joined Sequoia Capital's Sequoia Scholar program.
+Given that he did not find more development opportunities in the internet and traditional finance sectors, he ultimately decided to fully commit to the Crypto industry.

-Currently, Chen Jian focuses primarily on researching the industry and projects, sharing extensively on Twitter.
-On one hand, he engages in cryptocurrency trading, while on the other hand, leveraging his technical background and work experience in the internet and finance sectors, he gradually shifts towards the upstream of the industry, communicating with primary market projects and institutions, assisting project development as a consultant and early-stage investor.
+Currently, Chen Jian focuses his energy on researching the industry and projects, sharing extensively on Twitter.
+On one hand, he engages in cryptocurrency trading; on the other hand, leveraging his technical background and work experience in the internet and finance sectors, he gradually shifts towards the upstream of the industry, communicating with primary market projects and institutions, assisting project development as a consultant and early-stage investor.

 Given his rich experience and the broad representation of the player group he embodies, OKX has specially invited him to be a guest speaker in the "Friends of OKX" series, hoping that his transformation journey and understanding of the current state of the industry will be helpful to Web2 tech talents who are observing Web3.

-++The "Friends of OKX Series" is a special column produced by OKX, hosted by OKX official community ambassador Mercy (@Mercy_okx).
-It aims to provide new users with learning references by exploring the stories, industry insights, and lessons learned from KOLs with diverse backgrounds.++
+++The "Friends of OKX Series" is a special column produced by OKX, hosted by OKX official community ambassador Mercy (@Mercy_okx), aimed at providing new users with learning references by exploring the stories, industry insights, and lessons learned from KOLs with different backgrounds.++

 1. Sharing Experience of Transitioning from Web2 to Web3

 However, the situation is different for product managers.
-If you were a product manager in a Web2 company, I suggest you completely abandon your past product methodologies, as the product logic in Web3 is entirely different.
+If you were a product manager at a Web2 company, I would advise you to completely abandon your past product methodologies because the product logic in Web3 is entirely different.

 From a technical perspective, the Crypto industry is still driven by early technological narratives.
 As a developer, the technical dividends you can gain in this industry are quite substantial.
-These dividends are mainly reflected in the following aspects:
+These dividends mainly manifest in the following aspects:

-1. Although the effect has weakened now, during the last bull market, simply being able to write scripts allowed for arbitrage, and many people made a lot of money from it.
+1. Although the effect has weakened now, during the last bull market, simply knowing how to write scripts allowed for arbitrage, and many people made a lot of money from it.

 2. You can become a technical contributor.
 For example, the education academy created by 0xAA, ++@WTFAcademy_++, has received funding from many well-known public chains.
-This is both a public welfare education initiative that encourages more people to participate in blockchain, and its commercialization transformation has also been very successful.
+This is both a public service education that allows more people to participate in blockchain and a very successful commercialization transformation.

 3. Developers are the most scarce group in this industry because they can bring activity to the chain and create ecological opportunities for projects.
 Therefore, various projects are competing for developer resources.